polar-app/polar-app/_docs/getting-started.md

 Otherwise we recommend using the cloud version which is used automatically if you're using the web version of Polar or if you login to cloud sync on the desktop app.

-Cloud sync also allows you to use the [mobile](/docs/mobile.html) versions of Polar as well.
+Cloud sync also allows you to use the <a href="/docs/mobile.html" target="_blank"> versions of Polar as well.

 # Footnotes